IQisMySenpai/CoolModals/README.md

 });
 ```

-You could simplify and shorten it like this.
+You could shorten this code by using an array of inputs and using the `add_inputs` function once.

 ```js
 let modal = new coolModal('My Modal', 'medium');